Tujh Sang Preet Lagai Sajna (2008 TV series)

-Tujh Sang Preet Lagai Sajna is an Indian soap opera broadcast on Star Plus channel.
+Tujh Sang Preet Lagai Sajna (translation: I've Loved You, Sweetheart) is an Indian soap opera broadcast on Star Plus channel.
 Produced by Balaji Telefilms, the series premiered on 3 November 2008 and ended on 5 February 2010.

 Story

 Balwant and Vikramaditya used to be best friends despite the fact that the latter was a land owner and the former was a farmer.

 Their friendship was an example for everyone and they were inseparable until one horrible day.

 Balwant's daughter Simran was supposed to marry Vikramaditya's son Sumer.
 But it turned out that Sumer was already married (and had a son with his wife Bindya).
 Sumer hadn't told anyone.

 On the day of his proposed marriage to Simran, Sumer runs away to get Bindiya and tells Vikramaditya everything.
 Simran follows Sumer to tell him that she respects his decision and she does not want to marry him if he is already married.
 Simran is heartbroken as she has loved Sumer since her childhood but she swallows her pain in order to make him happy.

 Balwant and Vikramaditya reach the train station, where Simran and Sumer are standing.
 A car runs over Simran.
 In a fit of rage Balwant's son Kuldeep shoots Sumer.
 Kuldeep goes to jail and the families become sworn enemies.
 Kaliganj (the village where they live) gets divided into two parts (Pratapgarh - Kishanganj) and separated by a border which no one can cross.
 One either belongs to Kishanganj (Vikramaditya's village) or Pratapgarh (Balwant's village).

 Sumer's son Yug (one year old at the time) is sent to London to study and stay away from the enmity in the village.
 Kuldeep's daughter Vrinda (born on the day of the shoot-out) is considered unlucky in the family by everyone except Balwant, as her father (Kuldeep) went to jail and her aunt (Simran) died the day she was born.